-American composer Chris Arrell (b.
-1970, Portland, Oregon) writes music for throats, fingers, and oscillators that has earned praise for its nuance and unconventional beauty from New Music Box, the Boston Music Intelligencer, and the Atlanta Journal Constitution, among others.
+Chris Arrell (b.
+1970, Portland, Oregon) composes for throats, fingers, and oscillators.
+His music, praised for its nuance and unconventional beauty, has received recognition from New Music Box, the Boston Music Intelligencer, and the Atlanta Journal Constitution, among others.
 A computer algorithm addict and former metal guitarist who wrote his doctoral dissertation on the music of French avant-garde composer Gérard Grisey, Arrell takes equal inspiration from contemporary music and the Digital Age.

 Arrell’s recent projects include an invited portrait concert at the Alte Schmiede (Vienna, Austria), three new films scores commissioned by the Alte Schmiede, and Walking in Altamira, an extensive collaboration with Collide-O-Scope Music (New York) inspired by the Altamira Cave.
 He composed three new works for the 15/16 concert season, including a second song cycle for Tony Arnold, Jacob Greenberg, and fixed media, an interactive piano and live electronics composition written for Lisa Leong, and a piano trio for the College of the Holy Cross Artists-in-Residence Sául Bitrán, Jan Müller-Szeraws, and Adam Golka.

-Arrell is currently collaborating with members of H-CLEf, the Holy Cross Laptop Ensemble, which he founded, on the group composition of a live electronic music score for the 1920 German expressionist classic "Das Cabinet des Dr. Caligari."
-H-CLEf will premiere the score in April of 2017 at College of the Holy Cross.
+Arrell is currently working with H-CLEF, the Holy Cross Laptop Ensemble Federation, which he founded, on a collaborative live electronic music score for the silent classic "Das Cabinet des Dr. Caligari" (1920).
+H-CLEF will premiere the score in April of 2017 at the College of the Holy Cross.
 Arrell's additional 16/17 projects include a new electronic work written for Vienna-based video artist dextro(dot)org, and Altamira 1b, written for clarinet and live electronics.

 Arrell has fulfilled commissions for a number of ensembles and institutions including the Alte Schmiede, the Mellon Summer Research Program at Holy Cross, the Bugallo-Williams Piano Duo, the Boston Musica Viva, Music at the Anthology, Spivey Hall, Cornell University, and the Fromm Foundation of Harvard University.
 Performances of Arrell’s music include those by Alia Musica, Bent Frequency, the Bent Frequency Duo Project, Brave New Works, the Bugallo-Williams Piano Duo, the Boston Musica Viva, the Boston New Music Initiative, newEar, Nextet, Sonic Generator, Sospeso, Thamyris, Tony Arnold and Jacob Greenberg, Amy Foote and Victoria Neve, Gerard Morris and the PSWE, Maya Hoover, Craig Hultgren, Lisa Leong, David Rahbee, Scott Pool, Rhonda Taylor, and others at venues across the US and in Canada, South America, Europe, and Australia.